Close Menu

 If you have had contact with a person diagnosed with mpox, please follow specific guidance from your healthcare provider and local public health department.

-• Employees and non-residential students should notify their PCP of their exposure.
+• Employees should notify their PCP or Tufts Occupational Health Services of their exposure.

 • Tufts School of Dental Medicine students and employees who work in a clinic, please report any workplace exposure to Tufts Occupational Health Services at 617-627-6500.